grafana/mimir/docs/sources/architecture/distributor.md

 Because distributors share access to the same hash ring, write requests can be sent to any distributor.
 You can also set up a stateless load balancer in front of it.

 To ensure consistent query results, Mimir uses [Dynamo-style](https://www.allthingsdistributed.com/files/amazon-dynamo-sosp2007.pdf) quorum consistency on reads and writes.
-This means that the distributor waits for a positive response from at least one-half plus one of the ingesters to send the sample to before successfully responding to the Prometheus write request.
+The distributor waits for a successful response from `n`/2 + 1 ingesters, where `n` is the configured replication factor, before sending a successful response to the Prometheus write request.

 ## Load balancing across distributors